-So we also provide bite-size, mindfulness tips to help you perceive insights to support your ongoing creation of intentional, tasty food experiences.
+So we also provide bite-size, mindfulness tips to help you perceive highly personal, food-related insights that can support your ongoing creation of intentional, tasty meals.

 Cheers to that!

-Kinsho brings together her love of well-designed products and desire to educate about how mealtime mindfulness can reveal insights that support a deeper connection not just with the food we eat, but with ourselves, family and friends.
+Kinsho’s award-winning products are based on designs to support portion awareness and social media content is intended to show how mealtime mindfulness can reveal insights that support a deeper connection not just with the food we eat, but with ourselves, family and friends.

-Kinsho was founded in Boston’s South End, where Heather lives with her husband, son and cat (the true gourmand & zen master of the household.)
+Kinsho was founded in Boston’s South End where Heather lives with her husband and young son – an expert in attentive tasting and bento box product testing.

 About the Book